Central Core Architecture

 1. Upload process (on each core node)

-1. At the end of every discovery cycle, the core node will create an encrypted zipped assets file that contains all the assets managed by that node.
+1. At the end of every discovery cycle, the core node creates an encrypted zipped assets file that contains all assets managed by that node.

-2. The assets file will be uploaded to the specified Amazon S3 bucket.
+2. The assets file is uploaded to the specified Amazon S3 bucket.

 3. The created zip assets file is deleted from the core node.